jermbo/Talks/VueTypeScript/README.md

 ## Vue Files In Depth

 I mentioned Vue components briefly at the beginning.
-Now that the foundation has been set, let's take a closer look at Vue Components and what changes Type Script brings.
+Now that the foundation has been set, let's take a closer look at Vue Components and what changes TypeScript brings.

 ### Props